Chart Color Schemes

 Toronto - Awaba has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.7% of all households, including 24.0% couples with children, 31.5% couples without children, and 13.3% single parent families.
-Non-family households comprise the remaining 30.3%, with lone person households at 28.4% and group households making up 1.9%.
-The median household size is 2.4 people, smaller than the Rest of NSW average of 2.5.
+Family households account for 69.7% of all households, including 24.0% couples with children, 31.5% couples without children, and 13.3% single parent families.
+Non-family households constitute the remaining 30.3%, with lone person households at 28.4% and group households comprising 1.9%.
+The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households